dev-aditya/Term-Papers-and-Notes/README.md

 # Term-Papers-and-Notes
 Hi there! 👋

 This repository is a treasure trove of my term paper reports and other goodies I created during my coursework at IISERM.
-I've carefully curated this collection, ensuring it's packed with valuable insights and resources.

 Oh, and if you happen to notice a missing file, don't fret!
 You can find the one missing here: [https://github.com/xxxTermPaper](https://github.com/dev-aditya/Neutrino-Mass-Models-PHY655-TermPaper).